Arnhem: Electricity Capital

 Unique testing facilities

-Maurice is the head of the Dutch energy advisory component of DNV GL.
-Through testing, consultation and certification, DNV GL are helping along the energy transition, together with partners such as Alliander and TenneT.
+Maurice is the head of the Dutch energy advisory component of DNV.
+Through testing, consultation and certification, DNV are helping along the energy transition, together with partners such as Alliander and TenneT.

 Start-ups and innovation